Rutgers Duckweed Stock Cooperative

 By Eric Lam, RDSC Director

-This recurring question has come up in discussions with colleagues and students.
-The two numbers that have been quoted are 38 and 37.
-After a recent discussion with Klaus Appenroth, it is confirmed that it should be 37.
+This recurring question has often come up in discussions with colleagues and students.
+The two numbers that have been quoted have been 38 and 37.
+After a discussion with Klaus Appenroth, it is confirmed that it should be 37.
 Although a paper in 2002 from Don Les' group listed 38 species, Lemna ecuadoriensis was combined with Lemna obscura by Elias Landolt.
 This was subsequently supported by the recent AFLP analysis results from the Appenroth lab (Planta 2010) where 84 clones of Lemna were compared.
-I hope this comment will help to lessen the confusion in the field and stimulate additional discussions if necessary.
+I hope this comment will help to lessen the confusion in the field and stimulate additional discussions if necessary. (from ~ 2021)

 Picture